redpanda-world/TIL/paper_review/ORB-SLAM.md

 To prevent this, loop closing is needed.
 This can move the strange point to origin.
 <img width="414" height="385" alt="image" src="https://github.com/user-attachments/assets/a1cd2b9a-36fd-4d73-bfc0-5af87240df18" />

+covisibility information: how many points are shared among keyframes.
+Each node is a keyframe and an edge between two keyframes exists if they share observations of the same map points (at least 15)